|

 There is no great genius without some touch of madness.
 Seneca

-Live your questions now, and perhaps even without knowing it, you will live along some distant day into your answers.
+CHANGE Live your questions now, and perhaps even without knowing it, you will live along some distant day into your answers.
 Rainer Maria Rilke

 I've come to believe that we only change when the future we envision makes us inspired.
 It's when we find a compelling image of the future that we want at a deep level, that the pain and inefficiency of change becomes irrelevant and we find a way to make the future happen despite obstacles.
 Laura Park